aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/deployment-guide.md

 The application provides an Agent for Amazon Bedrock - Prompt Input feature that allows the user to [invoke the agent](https://docs.aws.amazon.com/bedrock/latest/userguide/api-agent-invoke.html) using their own task input.
 The application's second feature is Knowledge Base for Amazon Bedrock - File Upload, which enables the user to upload their local files to the Amazon S3 bucket that is being used as the customer's Knowledge base for Amazon data source.
 Once the file is uploaded, the application [starts an ingestion job](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-api-ingestion.html) to sync the knowledge base data source.

-10. To run your Streamlit application, execute the below command then continue to [Testing and Validation](../documentation/testing-and-validation.md).
+10. To run your Streamlit application, execute the following command then continue to [Testing and Validation](../documentation/testing-and-validation.md).

 ```sh
 streamlit run agent_streamlit.py